 I had never used packing cubes before so I was a little hesitant.
 I’m the type to shove things into whatever little corners are left in my backpack, so I wasn’t sure how I’d feel about the orderly nature of the cubes.
 But I loved them!
 There were three different sizes, so we ended up fitting 10 pairs of Andy’s underwear in the large one and 13 pairs of my underwear in the medium one.
-In the small cube I put my make-up, some medicine, and other miscellaneous non-liquid bathroom items.
+In the small cube I packed my make-up, some medicine, and other miscellaneous non-liquid bathroom items.
 All three cubes fit perfectly into the outside pocket of the bag.
 It was a good way to keep clean underwear separate from dirty underwear, and we could easily assess how long we had until we needed to do laundry.
 (Yes we did laundry on our honeymoon.)

 The Slim Packing Cubes: Cons

 None!
 I really liked these, no negatives to report.

 Really long weekend

 So how much was I able to fit in this so-called weekender bag?
 A lot more than you’d ever need for just a weekend!
 Here’s what went in the bag at the beginning of the trip, before things got shuffled back and forth between my bag and Andy’s:

 2 pairs of pants